freetonik/Quantum-Computing-For-Software-Engineers/book.md

 - What is the output

 ## Compilation to instrument instructions

+This section is work in progress, more on this later:

 - Final stage of the "lowering"
 - Comparable to machine code